Amendeuix-Oneix

 The inhabitants of the commune are known as Amendüztar.

 Geography

-Amendeuix-Oneix is located some 50 km east by south-east of Bayonne and 40 km south-west of Orthez in the Mixe country in the former Basque province of Lower Navarre.
+Amendeuix-Oneix is located some 50 km east by southeast of Bayonne and 40 km south-west of Orthez in the Mixe country in the former Basque province of Lower Navarre.
 The village can be accessed by the D124 road from Garris in the west passing northeast to the village then continuing north to join the D29.
 The D11 road also passes through the south of the commune from Garris to Saint-Palais.
 The small D511 road links the D11 to the D124 within the commune.

 Hydrography

 Located in the Drainage divide of the Adour, the northern part of the eastern border of the commune is the Bidouze which flows north to join the Adour west of Peyrehorade.
 The southern part of the eastern border consists of the Joyeuse with many tributaries rising in the commune including the Algueruko erreka, the Sallarteko erreka, and the Soubiaga erreka.
 The Aitzeguerris rises just south of the village and flows into the Bidouze.